 Sam practices in a wide range of areas including premises liability, product liability, employer-related intentional tort, general casualty, professional liability, auto insurance defense and asbestos litigation.
-Sam has handled numerous cases defending clients and insurance carriers throughout the state of Ohio in the Courts of Common Pleas and Federal District Courts.
-His experience includes all phases of litigation through trial and the appellate courts.
+He has handled numerous cases defending clients and insurance carriers throughout the state of Ohio in the Courts of Common Pleas and Federal District Courts.

 Sam is a member of the International Amusement and Leisure Defense Association, Inc. (IALDA).
-He is actively involved in Marshall Dennehey's Amusement, Sports and Entertainment Practice Group and handles matters involving water parks, amusement parks and rides, roller skating and other amusement and recreational issues in Ohio.
+He is actively involved in Marshall Dennehey's Amusement, Sports and Recreation Practice Group and handles matters involving water parks, amusement parks and rides, roller skating, and other amusement and recreational issues in Ohio.

 •Paralegal Studies, Adjunct Instructor, College of Mt.
 St. Joseph, Cincinnati, Ohio, 1995 - 1999

 •“ Open, Obvious and Not So Obvious, ” Defense Digest, Vol. 21, No. 1, March 2015

 • Open, Obvious, & Ohio, Defense Digest, Vol. 16, No. 2, June, 2010

 • Two Bites At The Apple, Defense Digest, Vol. 16, No. 2, June, 2010

 • Ohio Supreme Court Limits Damages, Defense Digest, Vol. 14, No. 3, September, 2008

 • Doing Business in Ohio - Some Good News For Pennsylvania Employer, Defense Digest, Vol. 12, No. 3, September, 2006